benjamin-bk-krueger/kringle-web/docs/account.md

 ## Edit Account

-If you are already logged in, you can edit your existing account by clicking on (1) *Account*.
+If you are already logged in, you can edit your existing account by clicking on *Account* (user role "user" or "creator" necessary).

 ### Enter data